PSEG Shifting to Time-of-Day Electricity Rates - 27 East

 “The biggest users of energy are set-it-and-forget-it things, and they’re the easiest to set to avoid those peak hours,” Brian Kurtz, a project manager for PSEG told Southampton Town officials last week.
 “Set your car to charge from 10 p.m. to 6 a.m., with a level 2 charger that will give you a full charge, at 40 percent less.
 Pool pumps, set them not to run during the peak hours.
 A pool pump usually needs to run for 8 hours, so set it to run for 4 hours in the morning and 4 hours at night and avoid those peak times.

 Some customers have been opting into the time-of-day, or TOD, rates since 2023, and all homes on Long Island will be automatically shifted to the system by the end of this year.
-But residents have the option to remain on the flat rate plan or to choose between the two-tier rates or the three-tiered super-off-peak plan.
+But residents have the option to remain on the flat rate plan or to choose between the two-tier rates or the three-tier super-off-peak plan.

-Because the spike in demand for electricity during the peak hours of summer afternoons puts more wear-and-tear on the electrical delivery system, PSEG officials said that reducing the demand during the peak hours, as they hope the new TOD rates will do, can help keep the delivery charges the utility must charge in check in the long term.
+Because the spike in demand for electricity during the peak hours of summer afternoons puts more wear and tear on the electrical delivery system, PSEG officials said that reducing the demand during the peak hours, as they hope the new TOD rates will do, can help keep the delivery charges the utility must charge in check in the long term.

 Because demand is so much higher in the summer, PSEG also increases rates between June and September, when it often has to bring supplemental “peaker” plants online to meet spikes in demand on especially hot days.
 If peaks are reduced, the foundational costs of delivering electricity across the island will be too.